 Every now and then, news articles on this topic appear reporting various accounts of misguided so-called “spiritual leaders” who, in attempt to validate the alleged contemporary application of certain scripture verses such as (Mark 16:18), have handled venomous snakes or drank poison which led to a tragic outcome.
-These unfortunate instances give rise to the obvious question: If the Bible clearly states that believers should be able to do so without harm why do the participants die when bitten or drink poison?
+These unfortunate instances give rise to the obvious question: If the Bible clearly states that believers should be able to do so without harm why do the participants die when bitten or drink the poison?
 Some would claim that the victims lacked “genuine faith” others would say this proves the Bible to be full of contradictions and therefore not to be taken literally.

 However, the real reason these people died is not from lack of faith but lack of understanding; ignorance concerning the crucial biblical principle of 2 Timothy 2:15 “Study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth.”

 There are natural divisions in the Bible involving people, time, and place which occur within God-ordained advents as they unfold.
-The fact that the Bible contains scriptures which apply to distinct people groups in different time periods which are NOT directly applicable to the “Body of Christ” during the Church Age is irrefutable.
+The fact that the Bible contains scriptures that apply to distinct people groups in different time periods which are NOT directly applicable to the “Body of Christ” during the Church Age is irrefutable.

 “A common error is found in the popular belief that every part of the Bible is to be interpreted as directly referring to the “Church age”…or as pertaining to every believer, at every stage of world history.
 There could be no greater stumbling block devised to hinder a correct understanding of the word of God.
 Bible must be rightly divided as to its subject matter.”
+C.I.Scofield

 “For whatsoever things were written aforetime were written for our learning, that we through patience and comfort of the scriptures might have hope.”
 (Rom.15:4).

-“Now all these things happened unto them [Israel] for ensamples: and they are written for our admonition, upon whom the ends of the world are come.”
-(1 Cor.
-10:11)
+“Now all these things happened unto them [Israel] for ensamples: and they are written for our admonition, upon whom the ends of the world are come” (1 Cor.
+10:11).

 From the above verses, we learn: All scripture is “for our learning”, “for ensamples” and “for our admonition.”
 “That is to say, the word of God is written FOR all peoples and FOR all time.
 Yet, equally true, is the fact that not every part of it is addressed directly to ALL people or about ALL people in ALL time.”

 “Every word is written FOR our learning and contains what we ought to know…yet its subject matter is written according to the principle found in (1 Cor.10:32) and is written concerning one of these three distinct classes of people, separately or combined: The Jew, the Gentiles, and the Church of God.
 Scripture which is not specifically written to us or about us may or may not apply; while scripture written to us and about us always applies!”
+C.I.Scofield

 The Bible, like a pharmacy, is full of good medicine yet when we are sick we don’t just walk in and pick up whatever we see first and buy it because not every medicine is prescribed for our particular need.
 It’s not that ALL the medicine isn’t good it’s just that it might not be appropriate for our illness at that time.